Center for Advancing Rural Health Equity News and Events

 President, The Endowment for Health

-The Center for Advancing Rural Health Equity Fall Gathering will create a space for members from community services, health care delivery, research, and education to bring about transformational change by working together to eliminate unfair conditions and helping people in our rural New England communities to be as healthy as possible.
+The Center for Advancing Rural Health Equity Fall Gathering created a space for members from community services, health care delivery, research, and education to bring about transformational change by working together to eliminate unfair conditions and helping people in our rural New England communities to be as healthy as possible.

 Read a summary of the event (PDF).